What is the common name for rubeola?

 Prepare for the CGCC Mortuary Science - Microbiology Exam with our interactive quizzes.
 Test your knowledge with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to excel!

-Rubeola is commonly known as measles, which is an acute viral infection characterized by symptoms such as a high fever, cough, runny nose, and a distinctive red rash that typically appears a few days after the initial symptoms.
-The name "measles" refers specifically to this disease caused by the measles virus, which is part of the Paramyxoviridae family.
+The common name for rubeola is measles.
+Rubeola is a highly contagious viral infection characterized by fever, cough, runny nose, and a distinctive red rash that typically appears a few days after the onset of initial symptoms.
+This disease is primarily spread through respiratory droplets, highlighting the importance of vaccination in controlling its spread.

 Subscribe